THREE DIMENTIONAL MEDIA

 used in providing direct experience.

-Points of Consider of Teaching
+Consider of Teaching

 - Develop a purpose for using them.